 What are the employees’ responsibilities?

-As an employee you must:
+As an employee:

 - Follow the safe work practices and procedures that comply with the regulatory requirements.